ka22ka10/bitcoin/README.md

          secret_key = "*****************"
     }

- with your access key and secret key.
+ insert your access key and secret key.

  2)